-Keep track of your principal payments.
-Also stay aware of what other homes are purchased for in your neighborhood.
-Unfortunately, if you have a recent mortgage - five years or fewer, you probably haven't had a chance to pay very much of the principal: you have been paying mostly interest.
+Familiarize yourself with your mortgage statements to keep a running total of principal payments.
+You'll want to be aware of the the purchase prices of the homes that are selling in your neighborhood.
+Unfortunately, if yours is a recent loan - five years or under, you probably haven't been able to pay a lot of the principal: you are paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.